This Tax Season, Millions Will Have To Wait For Their Refund

 The Breach

 The IRS estimates that it issued $3.1 billion in fraudulent tax refunds to identity thieves in 2014 and in 2013 they paid out a staggering $5.8 billion in phony refunds.
 However, during those two years, the IRS says it was able to prevent paying nearly $47 billion in fraudulent refunds.
-The breaches involved the compromise of over 464,000 unique social security numbers (SSN), and of that total, 330,000 SSNs were used to successfully access an electronic file (E-file) personal identification number (PIN).

 The breaches involved the compromise of over 464,000 unique social security numbers (SSN), and of that total, 330,000 SSNs were used to successfully access an electronic file (E-file) personal identification number (PIN).